lgatto/TeachingMaterial/index.md

 - [Start a new repository](pages/init.html): from scratch, or with an existing project.
 - [Contribute to someone's repository](pages/fork.html)
-- I want to fix a bug in someone's project
 - A package I'm using has a bug but I can't figure out how to fix it
 - Oops; that last commit message was wrong
 - Merge conflicts